testbenchcc/markdown-notes-app/roadmap.md

 - Remember last selected note in `localStorage`. (implemented)
 - Optional environment variable to override the notes root folder. (implemented)
 - Basic unit tests for filesystem operations.
-- Fix `New Note` creation so notes are saved with `.md` extension and immediately appear in the notes tree.
+- Fix `New Note` creation so notes are saved with `.md` extension and immediately appear in the notes tree. (implemented)

 ## v2 – Search and UX